Iwalker-dev/bizarre-adventures-d6/README.md

 Random Character Generator (Would require a resource)

-Enter system onto FoundryVTT
+Enter the system into FoundryVTT

 Add better item/hit description functionality
     -Currently struggles with longer descriptions

-Properly Expand upon Stand and Power types
+Properly expand upon the Stand and Power types

 **Use Info**

 Hue Shift - Within Lighting controls, click the "Hue Shift Canvas" button to shift the hue 30 degrees.
 By default, use ctrl+h to reset the hue.
 To Be Continued - Click the button to place the animation over all screens, turning off all current music.
-Create a Scene called Outro and it will automatically switch to it afterwards.
+Create a Scene called Outro, and it will automatically switch to it afterwards.
-Roller - As a GM, Highlight up to 2 tokens to roll for both.
+Roller - As a GM, highlight up to 2 tokens to roll for both.
 As a user, choose between your owned actors to roll.
 Power Sheet - For all non-stand abilities.
-The type correctly changes the stat names, however doesn't reveal any description yet.
+The type correctly changes the stat names; however, it doesn't reveal any description yet.
 Stand Sheet - For all stand abilities.
 Type cost is currently broken, but their related blurb is easily visible (unless it is particularly long.).
 It will become clearer in a future sheet update.
 User Sheet - For all user types.
-Currently, the type is stored in a hard to read box at the bottom of the Bio tab.
-It will be clearer once it's impact on the sheet is functional.
+Currently, the type is stored in a hard-to-read box at the bottom of the Bio tab.
+It will be clearer once its impact on the sheet is functional.